shoeffner/mthesis/src/state_of_the_art.md

 # State of the art

-This chapter will outline the current state of the art in eye and gaze tracking approaches which focus on optical methods, as those are most relevant for this thesis.
-First a few of the models for gaze tracking are presented, covering pupil localization, head pose estimation and gaze point estimation.
-Then commercial gaze tracking solutions will be presented, covering examples for remote, mobile and +VR gaze trackers, but also some webcam gaze trackers and analysis software.
-It is important to note that although they are coined *gaze* tracking solutions here, which they are, most are marketed simply as *eye* tracking solutions, in general the distinction is not often made clearly.
+This chapter will outline the current state of the art in eye and gaze tracking approaches which focus on video-oculography, as those are most relevant for this thesis.
+First, a few of the models for gaze tracking are presented, covering pupil localization, head pose estimation, and gaze point estimation.
+Then, commercial gaze tracking solutions will be presented, covering examples for remote, mobile and +VR gaze trackers, but also some webcam gaze trackers and some analysis software.
+It is important to note that although they are coined *gaze* tracking solutions here, which they are, most are marketed simply as *eye* tracking solutions.
 After a brief coverage of the commercial solutions, a number of +FOSS projects will be compared.
 Almost all of them focus on webcam based gaze tracking, which is what this thesis aims to achieve as well.